-I'm a veteran journalist and former member of the Los Angeles Times editorial board from 2014-2021.
-Prior to that I worked freelance and was a staff writer for the LA Times where, among other assignments, I covered presidential political campaigns.
+I'm a veteran journalist and sat on the Los Angeles Times editorial board from 2014-2021.
+Prior to that I worked freelance and, from 1997-2008 was an LA Times staff writer where, among other assignments, I covered presidential political campaigns.
 Other previous staff jobs included the Jamestown (N.Y.)
 Post-Journal, Rochester (N.Y.)
 Times-Union and The Detroit News.

 My journalism has also appeared in the Washington Post, Sierra Magazine, Los Angeles magazine, Orange Coast magazine, New York Times Book Review (books in brief), Buffalo News, Minneapolis Star-Tribune, Teaching Tolerance (Southern Poverty Law Center), Solidarity (United Auto Workers) and elsewhere.